SmartTokenLabs/interview-tests/web3-technolgy-developer/web3-technology-developer.md

 # Test exercise Web3 technology Developer

-The following exercise is to create a Dapp based on Smart Token Labs - Token Negotiator & three.js's - periodic table example https://threejs.org/examples/css3d_periodictable.html.
+The following exercise is to create a Web3 Application based on Smart Token Labs - Token Negotiator & three.js - periodic table example https://threejs.org/examples/css3d_periodictable.html.

-The test is split into 4 areas shown below and designed to be submitted after a maximum of 3 days of development, where to succeed, it's not mandatory to complete all of the task items.
+The test is split into 4 areas shown below and designed to be submitted after 3 days of development, where to succeed, it's not mandatory to complete all of the task items.

 Best of luck from the Smart Token Lab team!

 ## Part 1 - Creating the main application:

-- Create a new Github project which is made public or can be shared with the STL team
+- Create a new Github project (public or can be shared directly to the STL team).
-- Locate the three.js periodic table example code online
+- Locate the three.js periodic table example code online.
 - Add a new particle formation to the example called 'starfield'.
 - On load of the example, the elements should initialise the 'starfield formation', placing the elements randomly at x, y, z positions.
 - Adjust the input data structure of the example to include an: image source and clickable URL.